RaamTechLead-DSAI/Spring-Thymeleaf-CRUD/README.md

-# Spring Boot API CRUD with Database
+# Subscription Management Implementation Spring Boot API CRUD with Database
 This is a simple Spring Boot application implementing CRUD operations with a MySQL database.
 It provides an API to manage subscription data, such as adding, updating, retrieving, and deleting subscriber details.

 # Features